Earplugs for Better Sleep in Noisy Environments

 • Comfort Issues: Poorly fitted earplugs can cause discomfort, especially for side sleepers.
 Testing different types helps find the right fit.

-• Incomplete Noise Blockage: Bone conduction means some sounds persist, though earplugs still significantly reduce noise (Alpine Hearing).
+• Incomplete Noise Blockage: Bone conduction means some sounds persist, though earplugs still significantly reduce noise.

 • Foam earplugs for affordability and ease.